Have you ever watched a child try to get attention from their mom or dad?

-By saying, “I will be back in 20 minutes,” You’re giving your partner the reassurance that you will return.
-This reduces their anxiety to continue criticizing you because they know you will return to work through the problem.
+By saying, “I will be back in 20 minutes,” you’re giving your partner the reassurance that you will return.
+This reduces their tendency to continue criticizing you because they know you’re coming back to work through the problem.

 - The research on stonewalling can be found in Dr. Gottman’s books: The Seven Principles for Making Marriage Work, 10 Lessons to Transform Your Marriage, and Why Marriages Succeed or Fail ↩

 - These four signs helped Dr. Gottman determine within 3 minutes of a 15-minute conflict conversation whether a couple would divorce with a 90% accuracy. ↩